Research

 Building on studies in both humans and mouse models, SCIRC investigators are characterizing how extracellular vesicles carry alarmins and reprogram immune responses after trauma and burn injury.

-- Our 2025 bioRxiv preprint showed temporal changes in EV protein cargo that reshape immune phenotypes after burn injury.
+Our 2025 bioRxiv preprint demonstrated temporal changes in EV protein cargo that reshape immune phenotypes after burn injury.
+These findings inform strategies to counteract maladaptive “trained immunity” that sustains chronic critical illness.

 3. Microbiome and Metabolic Health After Critical Illness